jacksheehy15/milestone-project-1/README.md

 Credits
 Code
-The full-screen hero video code came from YouTube
+The full-screen hero video code came from YouTube @ Ultra Music Festival

 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 MDN Web Docs : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found Here

+W3 Schools : For helpinng to understand and teach me code etc.

+YouTube : YouTube had alot of tutorials to offer to help me with my project and bootstrap.
+I'd like to give credit to Anna Ghilespy for her Bootstrap 4 grid system tutorial video.

+Slack : I'd like to thank the fellow students on the Slack channel especially Bim Williams and Bartek Makowski.
+Bim helped me wrap my head around bootstrap and Bartek helped me understand Wireframing a bit more.

 Content
 All content was written by the developer.